What is Lift and Shift or Rehosting?

 Stromasys is a one-of-a-kind emulation solution provider that makes legacy modernization look simple.
 With over 7,000 successful installations, our list of happy customers is endless.

 Over the past two decades, Stromasys has been a leader in cross-platform emulation services.
-Based on the principle of lift and emulation, we have designed our very own engineered Charon emulator.
+Based on the principle of lift and emulation, we have designed our very own engineered Charon emulation solution.

 Whether in the cloud or physically, it emulates SPARC, PA-RISC, VAX, PDP & AlphaServers.
 In other words, enterprises get the best of both worlds, keeping their legacy applications alive and removing outdated hardware at the same time.